A Home Office Design that Works For You

 For over a decade, open floor plans have seen a steady rise in popularity as our lifestyles and homes have become more casual.
 They are great for socializing, entertaining, and keeping an eye on the kiddos while you’re preparing meals.
 But when it comes to productivity, open floor plans leave much to be desired.
 After weeks of constant togetherness and noise, a few more walls may sound like absolute heaven, especially if you plan to continue working from home or homeschooling.

-5 Ways to Create a Work-From-Home Space
+5 Ways to Imagine Your Work-From-Home Office Design

 1. Create a Flexible Workspace Near the Kitchen

-Before laptops, smartphones, and tablets changed our routines, it was common to find a small desk or workspace in the kitchen where families would plan meals, sort the mail, organize the calendar, etc. Once these tasks converted to digital platforms those desk spaces became smaller and smaller in favor of more cabinetry storage and fewer walls.
+Before laptops, smartphones, and tablets changed our routines, it was common to find a small desk or workspace in the kitchen where families would plan meals, sort the mail, organize the calendar, etc. Once these tasks were converted to digital platforms those desk spaces became smaller and smaller in favor of more cabinetry storage and fewer walls.
 Since all of that could be done on a laptop or tablet from anywhere, there was less of a need for a centralized space.

 Formal living and dining rooms are still common in Charlotte area homes, but they don’t see regular use.
 For homes with large breakfast areas and an eat-in kitchen, a formal dining room may serve you better as a study.
 Converting large cased openings to doorways with a pair of elegant French doors or pocket doors is a minimal investment as far as remodeling goes.
 Add some soft textures in the form of an area rug and floor-length drapes to absorb sound and you’ve got yourself a proper home office that still looks attractive from the foyer.